-Are you traveling to South Korea or sending money home?
-Are you watching Squid Game and curious to know more about South Korean currency?
-We’re fascinated by world currencies here at Remitly, so we understand.
+Are you traveling to South Korea or sending money home to loved ones?
+Or maybe you‘re planning a trip to South Korea, and you’re curious to know more about South Korean currency?

-The banknotes feature the early Yi dynasty figures on the reverse, including writers Yi Hwang on the 1,000-won note, Yi I on the 5,000-won note, and King Sejong on the 10,000-won note.
+The banknotes feature the early Yi dynasty figures on the back of the bill.
+This includes the writer Yi Hwang on the 1,000-won note, writer Yi I on the 5,000-won note, and King Sejong on the 10,000-won note.

 3. Both the coins and banknotes are very hard to counterfeit.

-In 2006, many of the banknotes in circulation were being falsified, such as the 5,000 won, which prompted the government to introduce a new series of banknotes with better security measures.
+By 2006, many won banknotes in circulation were being falsified.
+Counterfeiting of the 5,000-won note was such a big problem that it prompted the government to introduce a new series of banknotes with better security measures.

-These include 3D holograms that change color and watermarks with portraits.
-Even newly minted coins also included a substance that makes them easy to detect against counterfeit coins.
+Korean currency now includes 3D holograms that change color and watermarks with portraits.
+Newly minted coins also include a substance that makes them easy to detect against counterfeit coins.

 4. 1-won coins were once made of brass.

-At that point, the government replaced the metal with aluminum, which remains the material for the 1 won today.
-The government chose aluminum because the material has a low face value.
+At that point, the government replaced the brass coins with aluminum because the material has a cheaper face value.
+The change was successful, and the 1-won coin is still made from aluminum today.

 5. The South Korean won is the latest in a series of Korean currencies.

-During the Colonial era, the won was replaced by the Korean yen as the official currency of South Korea.
-But in 1945, Korea was divided into North Korea and South Korea.
-Each of these territories adopted a different currency, although in both cases it was called “won.”
+During the Colonial era, the Japanese yen replaced the won as the official currency of South Korea.
+But in 1945, Korea split into North Korea and South Korea.
+Each of these territories adopted a different currency, although in both cases it was still referred to as “won.”

-6. The Bank of Joseon issued the money first.
+6. The Bank of Joseon first issued Korean currency.

-In 1950, a new central bank, the Bank of Korea, was established and assumed the duties of the Bank of Joseon.
+In 1950, the country established the Bank of Korea as its new central bank, which assumed the duties of the Bank of Joseon.

-Since the latter half of the 20th century, the South Korean won tends to perform well due to the stability and growth of the economy in the Republic of Korea.
-The country is one of the world’s largest automobile producers and shipbuilders and is home to many large construction companies.
+Since the latter half of the 20th century, the South Korean won has performed well due to the stability and growth of the South Korean economy.
 South Korea is a developed, high-income country and is a member of the OECD.
+This Asian country is one of the world’s largest automobile producers and shipbuilders and is home to many large construction companies.

-In fact, South Korea’s was one of the fastest-growing economies in the world from the 1960s to 1990s.
+In fact, South Korea had one of the fastest-growing economies in the world from the 1960s to 1990s.
 It remains one of the fastest-growing developed countries in the 2020s, right next to Hong Kong, Singapore, and Taiwan.
 As a result, the won tends to be one of the better-performing currencies in world trading.

 However, the won hasn’t been as strong recently.
-The COVID-19 pandemic affected its value against the dollar, and the currency still isn’t performing as well as it did pre-pandemic.
+The COVID-19 pandemic affected its value and the currency isn’t performing as well as it did pre-pandemic.

-The Korean won is the only legal tender in South Korea, so if you travel there, you’ll need to get your USD, CAN, or GDP exchanged.
-You can withdraw Korean money directly from ATMs while in the country, exchange your funds at a bank, or stop by an exchange counter in the airport.
+The Korean won is the only legal tender in South Korea, so if you travel there, you’ll need to get your USD, CAN, or GDP exchanged for local currency.
+You can withdraw South Korean currency directly from ATMs while in the country, exchange your funds at a bank, or stop by an exchange counter at the airport.

 So, how far will your foreign currency stretch in Korea?
-At the time of this writing, one U.S. dollar is worth about 1,117 Korean won.
+As of July 2022, one U.S. dollar is worth about 1,319 Korean won.

-With Remitly, for example, simply log into our app and select Korea as your destination.
+With Remitly, for example, you can simply log into the app and select Korea as your destination.
 You’ll be able to see the current rates for USD to KRW, GBP to KRW, and more.